Kevin-Ngo/Class-Base/README.md

 3. Add support for prioritizing professors during selection process
 4. Take into account _RateMyProfessor_ reviews
-5. There is already a pre-formatted excel sheet to handle visualizing a schedule; however, when outputting to this while using openpyxl, the write function does not properly update/recalculate the cell
+5. There is already a pre-formatted excel sheet to handle visualizing a schedule; however, when outputting to this using the openpyxl module, the write function does not properly update/recalculate the cell after writing the text into the cell

 To contribute, just clone or fork the repository and request to merge it.